-Join Bryan O'Neil Hughes for an in-depth discussion in this video Panorama, part of Black and White with Lightroom and Photoshop.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Panorama, part of Lightroom Classic CC 2015 and Photoshop: Black-and-White Photography.

 - Panoramas lend themselves really nicely…to black and white.…Because black and white is often used…for landscape photography.…So in the case of these images,…I've got a few from a trip I took…to Death Valley and this crazy sky.…As we were driving through the mountains here…it was snowing, we came out the other side it was raining…and we got to where I took the shot from…and it was about 80 degrees.…All within the window of maybe 45 minutes.…So, really wild series of shots…and I didn't have a lens that could capture them all.…So what I want to do is I want to stitch them together…and make it a really dramatic black and white.…